AkT-Singh101/meta-eth-avax2/README.md

-# Ethereum ATM DApp
+# Digital Wallet Interaction

 ## Overview
-The Ethereum ATM DApp allows users to deposit and withdraw Ether through a smart contract deployed on the Ethereum blockchain.
+The Digital Wallet Interaction allows users to deposit and withdraw Ether through a smart contract deployed on the Ethereum blockchain.
 This decentralized application provides a user-friendly interface for interacting with the contract .

 ## Features
 - **Deposit Ether**: Users can deposit Ether into the contract.